VicoPico/Testhub/README.md

 - Filters live in the URL for shareability
 - Loading skeletons instead of blocking states
 - Type-safe API client generated from OpenAPI spec
+- Charts use shared UI primitives for consistent styling

 ### Performance Rules